gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 The term "IETF Trust" is used in two ways in IETF RFCs and BCPs, both as the descriptive name for the role of holding IPR and the name of the legal entity which performs the role such as mentions in RFC5378.

-The role henceforth may be formally named IETF Intellectual Property Management (IPM), while the legal name IETF Intellectual Property Management Corportation (IPMC) shall be recgonized as the successor name of the IETF Trust.
+Where "IETF Trust" is used to refer to the function of rights-holder, "IETF IPM" shall be substituted.

+Where the "IETF Trust" legal entity is referenced, its successor the "Intellectual Property Management Corportation (IPMC)" shall be recgonized.

 ## Use of IETF Trust and IETF Intellectusl Property in Copyright Boilerplate